czbiohub-sf/shrimPy/CONTRIBUTING.md

 ## Makefile

-A [makefile](Makefile) is included to help with a few basic development command.
+A [makefile](Makefile) is included to help with a few basic development commands.
 Currently, the following commands are available:

 ```sh
 make setup-develop # setup the package in development mode